Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 While Docker revolutionized containerization and application deployment, it primarily focuses on operating system-level virtualization.
 In contrast, Wasm brings a new level of abstraction, enabling developers to package and distribute applications without the need for traditional containerization.
 Wasm modules can be executed on various platforms, making them more flexible and lightweight compared to Docker containers.

-Here's a link to one of the top-rated YouTube videos that explains the Wasm vs Docker comparison from scratch to advanced concepts.
+Here's a link to one of the top-rated YouTube videos about the Wasm vs. Docker comparison from scratch to advanced concepts.
 It's considered one of the best resources out there, so I recommend watching it before proceeding with this blog.
 The video breaks down the topic in a simple and easy-to-understand way.

 Let's jump right into today's topic and explore it in-depth.